Prime Minister of Canada: Privileges

 Two official residences are provided to the prime minister—24 Sussex Drive in Ottawa and Harrington Lake, a country retreat in Gatineau Park—as well an office in the Office of the Prime Minister and Privy Council building (formerly known as Langevin Block), across from Parliament Hill.

-For transportation, the prime minister is afforded an armoured car (a car allowance of $2,000 per year) and shared use of two official aircraft—a CC-150 Polaris for international flights and a Challenger 601 for domestic trips.
+For transportation, the prime minister is afforded an armoured car (a car allowance of $2,000 per year) and shared use of two official aircraft—a Airbus CC-330 Husky for international flights and a Bombardier CC-144 Challenger for domestic trips.
 The Royal Canadian Mounted Police also furnish constant personal security for the prime minister and their family.
-All of the aforementioned is provided through budgets approved by Parliament, as is the prime minister's total annual compensation of $357,800 (consisting of an MP's salary of $178,900 and the prime minister's salary of $178,900).
+All of the aforementioned is provided through budgets approved by Parliament.

+As of April 2024, the prime minister's annual salary is $406,200 (consisting of an MP's salary of $203,100 and the prime minister's additional salary of $203,100).

 Serving or former prime ministers are accorded a state funeral, wherein their casket lies in state in the Centre Block of Parliament Hill.
-Only Bowell and the Viscount Bennett were given private funerals, Bennett also being the only former prime minister of Canada to die and be buried outside the country and Bowell the only whose funeral was not attended by politicians.
+Bennett was the only former prime minister of Canada to die and be buried outside the country.
 John Thompson also died outside Canada, at Windsor Castle, where Queen Victoria permitted his lying-in-state before his body was returned to Canada for a state funeral in Halifax.